mia-nygren/2DV50E-loading-strategies-for-web-fonts-demo/README.md

 ### About
 This repository is a supplement to my degree project in Computer Science (2DV50E).
 It's primary purpose is to demonstrate how resource prioritization approaches like HTTP/2 Preload and HTTP/2 Push can be used to optimize the delivery of web fonts for first-time visitors.

-The selected strategies builds upon a font loading strategy called Critical Flash Of Faux Text, that Zach Leatherman writes about in his article [A COMPREHENSIVE GUIDE TO FONT LOADING STRATEGIES]
+The selected strategies build upon a font loading strategy called Critical Flash Of Faux Text, that Zach Leatherman writes about in his article [A COMPREHENSIVE GUIDE TO FONT LOADING STRATEGIES]

-## Abstract - Thesis
+## Thesis
-According to the HTTP Archive, 75% of websites are using web fonts.
-Multiple conditions have to be met before modern web browsers like Chrome, Firefox and Safari decide to download the web fonts needed on a page.
-As a result, web fonts are late discovered resources that can delay the First Meaningful Paint (FMP).
-Improving the FMP is relevant for the web industry, particularly for performance-conscious web developers.
-This paper gives insight into how the resource prioritization approaches HTTP/2 Preload and HTTP/2 Server Push can be used to optimize the delivery of web fonts for first-time visitors.
-Five font loading strategies that use HTTP/2 Server Push and/or Preload were implemented on replicas of the landing pages from five real-world websites.
-The font loading strategies were evaluated against each other, and against the non-optimized version of each landing page.
-All the evaluated font loading strategies in this degree project improved the time it took to deliver the first web font content to the user’s screen, resulting in a faster FMP.
-It was also discovered that HTTP/2 Server Push, on its own, is not a more performance efficient resource prioritization approach than HTTP/2 Preload when it comes to delivering web font content to the client.
-Further, HTTP/2 Server Push and HTTP/2 Preload appears to be more efficient when used together, in the context of optimizing the delivery of web font content.
-However, all conclusions in this paper are based on the results gathered from testing the font loading strategies in an emulated environment and are yet to be confirmed on actual mobile devices with real network conditions.

-Link to full thesis: (available soon)
+More information about the strategies and how they performed can be found in my thesis:
+*Web Font Optimization for Mobile Internet Users*

+### Abstract
+> According to the HTTP Archive, 75% of websites are using web fonts.
+Multiple
+>  conditions have to be met before modern web browsers like Chrome, Firefox
+>  and Safari decide to download the web fonts needed on a page.
+As a result, web
+>  fonts are late discovered resources that can delay the First Meaningful Paint
+>  (FMP).
+Improving the FMP is relevant for the web industry, particularly for
+>  performance-conscious web developers.
+This paper gives insight into how the
+>  resource prioritization approaches HTTP/2 Preload and HTTP/2 Server Push can
+>  be used to optimize the delivery of web fonts for first-time visitors.
+Five font
+>  loading strategies that use HTTP/2 Server Push and/or Preload were implemented
+>  on replicas of the landing pages from five real-world websites.
+The font loading
+>  strategies were evaluated against each other, and against the non-optimized
+>  version of each landing page.
+All the evaluated font loading strategies in this
+>  degree project improved the time it took to deliver the first web font content to
+>  the user’s screen, resulting in a faster FMP.
+It was also discovered that HTTP/2
+>  Server Push, on its own, is not a more performance efficient resource prioritization
+>  approach than HTTP/2 Preload when it comes to delivering web font content to
+>  the client.
+Further, HTTP/2 Server Push and HTTP/2 Preload appears to be more
+>  efficient when used together, in the context of optimizing the delivery of web font
+>  content.
+However, all conclusions in this paper are based on the results gathered
+>  from testing the font loading strategies in an emulated environment and are yet to
+> be confirmed on actual mobile devices with real network conditions.

 ## Instructions